bgcarvalho/CarND-Term1-P5/README.md

 The function `np.ravel` reshapes the vetor turning it into 1-D array.

+![HOG examples for some images][hog]

-These features were fed into a Support Vector Machine classifier (SVC) after normalization.
+These features were fed into a Support Vector Machine classifier (SVC) after normalization (zero mean, unit variance).
 The normalization was conducted using `sklearn.preprocessing.StandardScaler` in lines (note the `float64` type):

 ```python